amplication/amplication/README.md

 # Getting Started

-You can get started with Amplication immediately on the Amplication Cloud.
+You can get started with Amplication immediately with the hosted service at [app.amplication.com](http://app.amplication.com/)

-Alternatively you can set up a local development environment.
+Alternatively you can set up a local development environment with the instructions [below](#development-environment-local)

 See the [Amplication Website](http://amplication.com/) or [Amplication Docs](http://docs.amplication.com/) for more details.